awsdocs/aws-iot-sitewise-user-guide/doc_source/configure-storage-cli.md

    aws iotsitewise put-storage-configuration --storage-type SITEWISE_DEFAULT_STORAGE
    ```
 **Note**
-By default, AWS IoT SiteWise only saves data to a service\-managed database\.
+By default, your data is only stored in the hot tier of AWS IoT SiteWise\.
 **Example response**

    ```